janhavikhare0203/Phishing-Website-Detection/README.md

           &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this category 4 features are extracted.

-So, all together 17 features are extracted from the 10,000 URL dataset and are stored in '[5.urldata.csv](https://github.com/shreyagopal/Phishing-Website-Detection-by-Machine-Learning-Techniques/blob/master/DataFiles/5.urldata.csv)' file in the DataFiles folder.<br>
+So, all together 17 features are extracted from the 10,000 URL dataset and are stored in urldata.csv.<br>
 The features are referenced from the https://archive.ics.uci.edu/ml/datasets/Phishing+Websites.

 ## Models & Training